-Treat Yourself with Protection from HPV & HPV-related Cancers
+Treat Yourself to Protection from HPV & HPV-related Cancers

 Happy HPV Prevention Week and Cervical Cancer Prevention Month!
 Here’s your reminder to treat yourself (and your kids) with protection from HPV and HPV-related cancers!